katur/eegi/README_database_migration.md

 scorer alejandro | only ENH scores | do not migrate any alejandro scores (not well trained, and did not score much) scorers sherly, giselle, kelly | some pre-consensus ENH scores | migrate in order to investigate relevance of these scores and to ensure all enhancers caught by "real" scorers, but omit from interface

-DECISIONS TO MAKE ABOUT MANUAL SCORES:
+**Decisions to make about `experiments` app: manual scores**
-- If real date and time are not known (i.e. 2011-01-01 00:00:00), should I make it null, or just preserve what HL put?
+- If real date and time are not known, should I make it null, or just preserve HL's placeholder (i.e. 2011-01-01 00:00:00)?